Mexican Club Leon Banned From FIFA Club World Cup - UrduPoint

 Mexican Club Leon Banned From FIFA Club World Cup

-Paris, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2025) Club Leon from Mexico were incensed Friday after they were banned from the June-July Club World Cup in the United States for violating rules on multi-ownership, FIFA announced Friday.
+Paris, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2025) Mexico's Club Leon were removed from the upcoming Club World Cup in the United States after FIFA ruled on Friday they were violating rules on multi-ownership.

 Leon expressed their "anger and indignation" on social media, saying the decision "goes against the spirit of fair competition" and aim to appeal.